salmanjt/NLP-preprocess-transform/README.md

+# NLP Preprocessing and Transformation

 ![NLP-preprocess-transform](images/NLP-preprocess-transform.png)

-# Project Description
+## Project Description

-The primary objective of this project is to preprocess a dataset of published research papers and convert their textual content into numerical representations suitable for various Natural Language Processing (NLP) applications.
-By transforming unstructured text into structured numerical data, we facilitate advanced NLP tasks such as topic modeling, clustering and classification.
+This project focuses on preprocessing a dataset of published research papers and transforming their textual content into numerical representations suitable for various Natural Language Processing (NLP) applications.
+The goal is to facilitate advanced NLP tasks such as topic modeling, clustering and classification by converting unstructured text into structured numerical data.

-The project involves several key steps:
+## Key Steps Involved

+### Data Acquisition and Preparation

--   **Data Acquisition and Preparation:** Extracting paper IDs and URLs from an initial PDF file, downloading the research papers and aggregating their textual content.
+-   **PDF Parsing:** Extracting paper IDs and URLs from an initial PDF file and downloading the full-text research papers for further processing.
+-   **Text Aggregation:** Collecting and consolidating the text from each research paper into a structured format for easier handling.

+### Information Extraction

--   **Information Extraction:** Parsing the text to extract specific entities like titles, authors, abstracts and main content using regular expressions.
+-   **Entity Parsing:** Extracting specific entities such as titles, authors, abstracts and the main content from the papers using regular expressions.
--   **Text Preprocessing:** Performing sentence segmentation, tokenization, bigram generation, stopword removal, context-dependent stopword removal, rare token removal, short token removal and stemming.
+-   **Text Preprocessing:** Performing essential NLP preprocessing steps such as sentence segmentation, tokenization, stopword removal (including context-specific stopwords), rare and short token removal and stemming.

+### Feature Transformation

+-   **Vocabulary Creation:** Building a vocabulary index for each unique token in the corpus.
--   **Feature Transformation:** Creating a vocabulary index and generating sparse count vectors for each paper.
+-   **Count Vector Generation:** Creating sparse count vectors for each paper, representing the frequency of terms.

+### Statistical Analysis

--   **Statistical Analysis:** Identifying the top 10 most frequent terms in titles and abstracts along with the top 10 authors.
+-   **Top Terms Identification:** Performing frequency analysis to identify the top 10 most frequent terms in titles and abstracts, as well as the top 10 authors based on the dataset.

-Overall, this project demonstrates a practical and comprehensive approach to handling various preprocessing tasks, from tokenization and stemming to feature extraction and statistical analysis.
-It lays a robust foundation for future analytical endeavors in text mining and natural language processing.
+Overall, this project demonstrates an effective approach to preprocessing unstructured text data and transforming it into a format that can support advanced text mining and NLP tasks.

+## Tools & Technologies

+-   Python (re, itertools, concurrent.futures)
+-   Cloud Authentication (google.oauth2)
+-   PDF Processing (pypdf, pdftotext)
+-   NLP (NLTK, PorterStemmer, RegexpTokenizer, MWETokenizer, sent_tokenize)

-# Project Tree
+## Project Tree

 ```
 📦 NLP-preprocess-transform
 ├─ LICENSE
 ├─ README.md
+├─ requirements.txt
 ├─ data
 │  ├─ input
 │  │  ├─ papers.pdf